-Moodle is one of the most powerful online course creation and management systems.
-Featuring learner-centric tools and collaborative teaching techniques, Moodle is a completely free, open source, learning platform with over 79 million users worldwide!
+Moodle is undoubtedly one of the most powerful online course creation and management systems.

 Built on the principles of social constructivism, i.e. creating an atmosphere where teacher and taught alike learn from each other, Moodle looks to empowering both, the student and the instructor.
 The system is fully flexible and can be customized to suit individual requirements.